All Episodes

 They come to work hard.

-They come in the traditional American dream route.
+They come, you know, the traditional American dream route.

 Heather McDonald, they come here because and vote Democrat.